 How To Do Deadlift

 - Deadlift is one of the most effective compound exercises.
 It is expressed as a basic strength exercise in strength sports such as powerlifting.
-It is the most popular movement of strength and strength training as it works many muscle groups.
+It is the most popular movement of strength training as it works many muscle groups.

 - Increases Testosterone: It has been proven by research that weight exercises help increase short and long term testosterone levels.
 Exercises such as bench press, squat, and deadlift are the most effective exercises that increase testosterone levels.